 2. Down Imaging

 Down imaging is the more sophisticated version of the traditional sonar types.
 There are many different names for this more sophisticated imaging system, and it will largely depend on the brand of fish finder that you are looking at.
-The long and short of this is that the image is actually much closer to a real image of what’s down there.
+Basically, the image is much closer to a realistic view of what’s down there.
 Instead of seeing simply where the sound bounces back, your sonar will be able to use that information to create a clearer picture of the water below you.